Quizzes Best Practices

 You can change the settings for students to view the response or when they can see the correct answers within the Quiz settings.

-NOTE: students still can see their score/points with this setting.
+NOTE: students can still see their score/points with this setting.

-classic quiz
+quiz view

-new quiz
+new quiz hide

 How can I prevent students from seeing the score/points until after everyone has taken the activity?